edgio-docs/edgio-docs/src/pages/guides/reference/v5_migration.md

   Consider upgrading to {{ PRODUCT }} version 6.
 It introduces support for running your app in the cloud using Node.js version 16. {{ PRODUCT }} version 6 requires:
   *   {{ PRODUCT }} version 5
   *   Node.js version 16
-  *   npm version 8
-  *   Updating your application(s) to be compatible with Node.js version 16 and npm version 8.
+  *   Updating your application(s) to be compatible with Node.js version 16.

-We recommend that you perform the seamless {{ PRODUCT }} version 5 migration now, prepare for the changes that will be required by {{ PRODUCT }} version 6, and then migrate to version 6.
+We recommend that you perform the seamless {{ PRODUCT }} version 5 migration now.
+Once you are ready to update your application to be compatible with Node.js version 16, you should migrate to version 6.

 </Callout>